Relation between bicrossed products and crossed extensions of fusion categories: Introduction

 \section{Introduction}

 The study of fusion categories has become of crucial importance in recent years, with the new advances in quantum computing via the Kitaev model \cite{AK} as a way to produce error-resistant quantum computers, for the description of topological states of matter, and in general as a way of formalizing 2-dimensional conformal quantum field theory as described in \cite{ms}.
 Then it is of great importance to find new examples and to understand how the known examples can be combined into other ones.
 Our emphasis is on concrete examples, where the associativity and all the maps involving the categorical structure can be displayed as a collection of matrices, the $6j$-symbols, satisfying coherence conditions.
 Pursuing this goal, in \cite{mp-nuestro}, the authors defined the bicrossed product of fusion categories as a way to construct and understand exact factorizations.
-This construction produces all possible Grothendieck rings for an exact factorization as indicated in \cite[Theorem 3.14]{mp-nuestro}, and a follow-up question is whether every exact factorization is equivalent to a bicrossed product in the categorical setting as it happens for groups and Hopf algebras; see \cite[Question 3]{mp-nuestro}.
-The following theorem provides an answer when one of the factors is the category of finite-dimensional $G$-graded vector spaces for a finite group $G$, denoted as $\vect_G$. \begin{theorem-non}[Theorem \ref{teo:teorema-2}] If $\cD = \vect_G\bullet \cC$ is an exact factorization of fusion categories, then $\cD$ is tensor equivalent to a bicrossed product $\vect_G\bowtie \cC$. \end{theorem-non} This result is achieved by combining two previous results concerning exact factorizations \cite{G-exact-factorization} and extensions (in the sense of exact sequences as defined in \cite{EG-exact-sequence}).
-In \cite[Corollary 5.6]{generalization-G-nonsemisimple}, the authors show that there exists a one-to-one correspondence between certain exact factorizations and extensions of fusion categories; on the other hand, a big family of extensions of fusion categories, the so-called abelian extensions, were classified in \cite[Theorem 1.1]{Natale-exact-sequence-G} as crossed extensions of fusion categories.
-The present work shows that the correspondence in \cite[Corollary 5.6]{generalization-G-nonsemisimple} associates the crossed extension from \cite[Theorem 1.1]{Natale-exact-sequence-G} to bicrossed products, which is the content of Theorem \ref{teo:correspondencia-exact-con-bicrossed-product-con-vectG}, and the main result of the present article follows from this.
+This construction produces all possible Grothendieck rings for an exact factorization as indicated in \cite[Theorem 3.14]{mp-nuestro}, and a follow-up question is whether every exact factorization is equivalent to a bicrossed product in the categorical setting as it happens for groups \cite{Takeuchi-matched}, \cite[\S IX.1]{kassel-book} and Hopf algebras \cite{Majid-paper},\cite[\S 7.2]{Majid-book}, \cite[\S IX.2]{kassel-book}; see \cite[Question 3]{mp-nuestro}.
+The following theorem provides an answer when one of the factors is the category of finite-dimensional $G$-graded vector spaces for a finite group $G$, denoted as $\vect_G$. \begin{theorem-non}[Theorem \ref{teo:teorema-2}] If $\cD = \vect_G\bullet \cC$ is an exact factorization of fusion categories, then $\cD$ is tensor equivalent to a bicrossed product $\vect_G\bowtie \cC$. \end{theorem-non} To obtain this result, we first prove in Theorem \ref{teo:correspondencia-exact-con-bicrossed-product-con-vectG} that the extensions